Dova Haw

 Dova Haw, also known as Crab Island, is a small islet that is one of the Islands of Furness.
 It is a small tidal island off the coast of Cumbria, England, 0.3 mi from Barrow Island and 0.6 mi from Walney Island, adjacent to the town of Barrow-in-Furness.
 Previously, Dova Haw was the site of an oil lamp lighthouse built from stone, whose foundations are still visible.
-Also known as Crab Island people back in the past went crab fishing there.
+It is also known as Crab Island because people back in the late 1800s to mid 1900s went crab fishing here.